People of Rhodes open up their homes to evacuee tourists | eKathimerini.com

 Many of her guests spent the first night on mattresses laid out in the garden of a nearby hotel.
 “It’s lovely here,” says a 6-year-old girl with childish enthusiasm.
 She’s the only one who isn’t in shock.
 The people staying at the kindergarten – Swiss, German and Greek tourists – had fled in terror, unable even able to pack their belongings.
 They need time to calm down.
 Some parents sought a corner where they could not be seen by their children to cry.

 “We try to give them what they need, without imposing on them,” says Paraskeva.
 “We’re making up for the state’s lack of organization.
-Everyone in Rhodes, the entire island, is doing everything they can to help
+Everyone on Rhodes, the entire island, is doing everything they can to help.”